lisandro-jofre/angulartics-xlsx-roster/README.md

 ### --ignore

-The directories, files or patterns to ignore separated by commas.
+The directories, files or patterns to ignore separated by commas (no spaces).

 ### --orderBy